 Some GMs say a few words to their players, which they can reflect on during this time.
-This can be a summary of the last session or information about the setting the story plays in.
-You could also ask your players to put themselves into the mindset of their characters.
+This can be a summary of the last session or information about the story setting.
+You could also ask your players to put themselves into the minds of their characters.
 This could work like this: “You’re Clive, the insurance detective.
 Why are you chasing these shady moonshiners into the dark forest?
 What’s your opinion of your fellow companions?”

 2. Listening to Music

-To build up atmosphere at the start of your gaming session, listening to suitable background music without talking also works very well.
-This could be dark sustained saxophone melodies for a Noir setting or ambient nature sounds for a story taking place in the wilderness.
-Music inspires your players’ imagination and helps them to relax and to get into the mood for your story.
+To build up atmosphere at the start of your gaming session, listening to suitable background music without talking also works well.
+This could be dark, sustained saxophone melodies for a noir setting or ambient nature sounds for a story taking place in the wilderness.
+Music inspires your players’ imaginations and helps them to relax and get into the mood for your story.

-The music track should ideally be 1:00 to 1:30 minutes long.
+The music track should ideally be one to two minutes long.
 Longer tracks will put the patience of your players to the test, as they are waiting for the game to begin.
-For campaigns which go on for more than a single evening, using a recurring music track as a theme is a great option.
+For campaigns that go on for more than a single evening, using a recurring music track as a theme is a great option.

 3. Monologue of the GM